bogaczmateusz/smartmeal/.ai/prd.md

 - Given I open the application on a mobile browser,
 - Then all pages and features are usable and legible without horizontal scrolling.
 - And UI elements like buttons and input fields are easy to tap.

+### 5.2 User Stories (Post-MVP)

+This section is reserved for future features that are not part of the initial MVP release.

 ## 6. Success Metrics